Download the Director of Public Health's 2019 annual report.

 The role of the public health team is to involve everyone in improving the health and wellbeing, reducing inequalities and increasing life expectancy of all people in Croydon.
 As part of the implementation of the Health and Social Care Act 2012, most public health functions moved from the NHS to local government on 1 April 2013.

-NEW - Annual report of the director of public health 2016
+2019 annual report from Croydon’s director of public health

 - Annual Public Health Report 2016 [2.5MB]